nathanbraun/fantasy-developer-kit/README.md

-# README
+# 2022 Fantasy Football Developer Kit
+## What This Is
-These are the files for 2021 Fantasy Football Developer Kit.
+These are the files for 2022 Fantasy Football Developer Kit.

+The Fantasy Football Kit is a follow up

+## Installing
 If you're not familiar with Git or GitHub, no problem.
 Just click the `Source code` link under the latest release to download the files.
-This will download a file called `fantasy-sdk-2021-vX.X.X.zip`, where X.X.X is the latest version number.
+This will download a file called `fantasy-developer-kit-vX.X.X.zip`, where X.X.X is the latest version number.

-When you unzip these (note in the book I've dropped the version number and renamed the directory just `fantasy-sdk-2021`, which you can do too) make note of where you put them.
+When you unzip these (note in the book I've dropped the version number and renamed the directory just `fantasy-developer-kit`, which you can do too) make note of where you put them.

 For example, on my mac, I have them in my home directory:

-`/Users/nathanbraun/fantasy-sdk-2021`
+`/Users/nathanbraun/fantasy-developer-kit`

 If I were using Windows, it might look like this:

-`C:\Users\nathanbraun\fantasy-sdk-2021`
+`C:\Users\nathanbraun\fantasy-developer-kit`

 To use these projects, you need to have an ini file called `config.ini`.
 I've included an example (`config_example.ini`) for you to use as a starting point.